 No. We are not allowed to begin charging a monthly plan premium during the year.
-If the monthly plan premium changes for next year we will tell you in September and the change will take effect on January 1.

-SECTION 5 Please keep your plan membership record up to date

-Section 5.1 How to help make sure that we have accurate information about you services are covered and the cost-sharing amounts for you.
-Because of this, it is very important that you help us keep your information up to date.
+SECTION 5 Please keep your plan membership record up to date Section 5.1 How to help make sure that we have accurate information about you

 Your membership record has information from your enrollment form, including your address and telephone number.
-It shows your specific plan coverage including your Primary Care Provider/Medical Group.
+It shows your specific plan coverage including your Primary Care Provider/Independent Practice Association (IPA).